 We've Studied Over 2.7 Million Workers Across 100,000+ Teams

 Our employee engagement science and history researching the topic are unmatched.
-We invented employee engagement (including the best way to measure it) and have been studying human nature and performance for over 75 years.
-When it comes to knowing what employees want and need to thrive in their workplace, we've got you covered.
+We know employee engagement (including the best way to measure it) and have been studying human nature and performance for over 75 years.
+When it comes to understanding what employees want and need to thrive in their workplace, we've got you covered.

 The Q12 is proven to link to greater performance outcomes better than our competition's survey does.

 The 12 items give managers a framework to have motivating conversations with employees.

 You can compare your results with other organizations and teams within our database.

 How to Measure Employee Engagement With the Q12